Top 5 Breathtaking and Unexplored Places in the World

 Antarctica

-Antarctica is the coldest place on the earth’s surface.
-It is the driest, coldest and windiest continent on earth.
-The climate on this continent changes drastically between -10 degrees Celsius to -30 degrees Celsius under normal conditions.
+Antarctica is the coldest place on the Earth’s surface.
+It is the driest, coldest, and windiest continent on Earth.
+The climate on this continent changes drastically between -10 degrees Celsius and -30 degrees Celsius under normal conditions.
 The lowest temperature measured in the Antarctic is -89 degrees Celsius.

-This harsh climate itself makes Antarctica one of the least researched places on earth.
-The fastest wind speed in Antarctica is 200 miles per hour in 1972.
+This harsh climate makes Antarctica one of the least researched places on Earth.
+The fastest wind speed in Antarctica was 200 miles per hour in 1972.
 The ice sheets in Antarctica are 2 miles thick.
 It reflects the unbearable climate on the continent.
-Heavy snow, glaciers, crevasses are the other potential dangers in Antarctica.
+Heavy snow, glaciers, and crevasses are the other potential dangers in Antarctica.